 AdventureSmith Explorations’ Adventure Specialist Kevin Marshall reviews his 3-day active adventure at Galapagos Safari Camp on Santa Cruz Island in the Galapagos Islands.
-Learn what it’s like to be on a safari in the Galapagos.
+Learn what it’s like to be on a land safari in the Galapagos.

 As I was making my way to Galapagos, many thoughts and images crept through my mind as I was trying to contemplate the experiences that may lie ahead.
 As this was my first visit to the islands, I couldn’t stop thinking of the uniqueness of such a special place in our world.
 My first stop: Galapagos Safari Camp, an African-style tented camp nestled in the highlands of Santa Cruz Island and surrounded by wild nature along with stunning views of the Pacific Ocean.

 Upon my arrival to the Baltra Airport, a Galapagos Safari Camp airport representative and a naturalist guide, Sandi, both welcomed me with huge smiles!
 With Sandi leading the way, I was to spend the next 3 days exploring Santa Cruz Island and experiencing the tranquility of Galapagos Safari Camp before embarking on an 8-day cruise.
 This program is a customized, 3-day Active Cruise Extension that can be done either before or after your cruise.
 Once all the airport logistics were finalized, we were on the road for our first adventure into the highlands.
+We have a blog where you can learn more about how to get to Galapagos.

 Visiting Los Gemelos & El Chato Giant Tortoise Reserve